House Call: Spring Street Cottage in St. Helena, California

 Above: In the master bedroom, Carolyn wanted to recreate the feel of an old summerhouse; a row of windows floods the room with sunlight.

-Above: In the bathroom, Carolyn used repurposed shutters as cabinet doors, a custom-built vanity with black granite countertop, and storage shelves made of hog wire beneath the sink.
+Above: In the bathroom, Carolyn has repurposed shutters as cabinet doors, a custom-built vanity with black granite countertop, and storage shelves made of hog wire beneath the sink.

-Above: To the rear of the house, there is a garage (to the right ) and a small guest unit with en suite bathroom.
+Above: Across the back yard from the house is a garage (to the right ) and a small guest unit with an en suite bathroom.
 The standing-seam metal roof is a reference to California's farm buildings of the past.